-As of December 31, 2020, EDAP TMS S.A. sponsored three stock purchase and subscription option plans open to employees of EDAP TMS group:
+As of December 31, 2021, EDAP TMS S.A. sponsored four stock purchase and subscription option plans open to employees of EDAP TMS group:

-On December 19, 2012, the shareholders authorized the Board of Directors to grant up to 500,000 options to subscribe to 500,000 new shares at a fixed price to be set by the Board of Directors.
+On December 19, 2012, the shareholders authorized the Board of Directors to grant up to 500,000 options to subscribe 500,000 new shares at a fixed price to be set by the Board of Directors.
 Conforming to this stock option plan, the Board of Directors granted 500,000 options to subscribe to new shares to certain employees of EDAP TMS on January 18, 2013.
 The exercise price was fixed at €1.91 per share.
 Options were to begin vesting one year after the date of grant and all options were fully vested as of January 18, 2017 (i.e., four years after the date of grant).
-Shares acquired pursuant to the options cannot be sold prior to four years from the date of grant.
 The options expire on January 18, 2023 (i.e., ten years after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
-At December 31, 2013 the total fair value of the options granted under this plan was €60 thousand.
+At December 31, 2013 the total fair value of the options granted under this plan was $\epsilon$ 660 thousand.
 This non-cash financial charge has been recognized in the Company's operating expenses over a period of 48 months (using the graded vesting method).
-Under this plan, 262,500 options are outstanding and exercisable at December 31, 2020.
+Under this plan, 262,500 options are outstanding and exercisable at December 31, 2021.

 On February 18, 2016, the shareholders authorized the Board of Directors to grant up to 1,000,000 options to subscribe to 1,000,000 new shares at a fixed price to be set by the Board of Directors.
 Conforming to this stock option plan, the Board of Directors granted 575,000 options to subscribe to new shares to certain employees of EDAP TMS on April 26, 2016.
-The exercise price was fixed at $\mathfrak{S}.22$ per share.
+The exercise price was fixed at &3.22 per share.
 Options were to begin vesting one year after the date of grant and all options were fully vested as of April 26, 2020 (i.e., four years after the date of grant).
-Shares acquired pursuant to the options cannot be sold prior to four years from the date of grant.
 The options expire on April 26, 2026 (i.e., ten years after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
-At December 31, 2016 the total fair value of the options granted under this plan was $\mathfrak{S}960$ thousand.
+At December 31, 2016 the total fair value of the options granted under this plan was &960 thousand.
 This non-cash financial charge has been recognized in the Company's operating expenses over a period of 48 months (using the graded vesting method).

 Conforming to this February 18, 2016 stock option plan, the Board of Directors granted 260,000 options to subscribe to new shares to certain employees of EDAP TMS on April 25, 2017.
 The exercise price was fixed at &2.39 per share.
 Options were to begin vesting one year after the date of grant and all options will be fully vested as of April 25, 2021 (i.e., four years after the date of grant).
-Shares acquired pursuant to the options cannot be sold prior to four years from the date of grant.
 The options expire on April 25, 2027 (i.e., ten years after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
 At December 31, 2017, the total fair value of the options granted on April 25, 2017 under this plan was &335 thousand.
-This non-cash financial charge will be recognized in the Company's operating expenses over a period of 48 months (using the graded vesting method).
+This non-cash financial charge has been recognized in the Company's operating expenses over a period of 48 months (using the graded vesting method).